cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-palera1n.md

 ::::::

 Once the device boots up, open the palera1n loader app and tap `Install`.
-After a bit of time, you'll be prompted to respring and `Sileo Nightly` should be on your home screen.
+After a bit of time, you'll be prompted to respring and Sileo should be on your home screen.

 ::: tip